SteffenHub/CNF-Generator/README.md

 TODO

 # Example Dialog
-With starting the program you will get a dialog like this:
+With starting the program you will get a dialog like this(The green text shows the user input):

 > > How many Variables should exist?
 >